cloudybdone/Deploy_Nodejs_MySQL_App/README.md

 ## Overview

-This project demonstrates how to set up a Node.js application with a MySQL database, deploy it as a systemd service, and ensure automatic restarts.
+This project demonstrates how to deploy a simple Node.js application with a MySQL database on a Linux server, managed as a systemd service.
+The application includes basic API endpoints and is configured to start automatically on boot and restart on crashes.

+As a DevOps Engineer, this setup fulfills the following requirements:

+A Node.js API with:

+Connection to a MySQL database

+/health endpoint for database connection status

+/users endpoint to retrieve users from the database

+A MySQL database (practice_app) with a users table and sample data

+A systemd service that:

+Starts on system boot

+Restarts on application crash

+Runs under a non-root user

+Logs to the systemd journal

+Prerequisites

+Linux server (e.g., Ubuntu/Debian)

+Node.js and npm installed

+MySQL installed

+Root or sudo access

 ## Part 1: Application Setup